sijingzhangzsj0604/docs/docs/cloud/concepts/service.md

 2. From the left navigation bar, choose **API Management**, then select **Services** from the secondary manu.
 3. Click on the name of the Service that you want to browse.
 4. Click on the **Actions** button, select the **Delete** from the manu.
-4. You'll be asked to fill the Service name to do the delete double check.
+5. You'll be asked to fill the Service name to do the delete double check.

 Key Fields
 ----------

-Some fields are vital for the API to work.
+Some fields are vital for the service to work.

 ### Protocol

-Which protocol the Service will use.
+Which protocol the service will use.
 Currently, candidates are `HTTP`, `HTTPS`, and `HTTP, HTTPS`.

 * `HTTP`.
 The Service only handles HTTP traffic.
 * `HTTPS`.
 The Service only handles HTTPS traffic.
 In such a case, gateway instances will redirect requests sent to the HTTP port to the HTTPS port.